Academic tenure in North America: Since 1972

-The period since 1972 has seen a steady decline in the percentage of college and university teaching positions in the US that are either tenured or tenure-track.
+The period since 1972 has seen a steady decline in the percentage (although not the numbers) of college and university teaching positions in the US that are either tenured or tenure-track.
 United States Department of Education statistics put the combined tenured/tenure-track rate at 56% for 1975, 46.8% for 1989, and 31.9% for 2005.
 That is to say, by the year 2005, 68.1% of US college teachers were neither tenured nor eligible for tenure; a full 48% of teachers that year were part-time employees.

 Racial and gender disparities

 During the latter part of the 20th century and the beginning of the 21st, it was assumed that as the disproportionately white, male cohort of U.S. tenured faculty members retired, they would be replaced by a more representative cohort.
-Although diversity in tenured faculty has improved since the 1990s, the current cohort is still not representative: in Fall 2020, 59.4% of tenured faculty in the United States were men and 73.8% were white, while in Fall 1991, 79.5% of tenured faculty were men and 90.4% were white.
-In Fall 2019, 4.8% of tenured faculty were Black and only 2.3% were Black women.
+Although diversity in tenured faculty has improved since the 1990s, the existing cohort is still not representative: in fall 2020, 59.4% of tenured faculty in the United States were men and 73.8% were white, while in fall 1991, 79.5% of tenured faculty were men and 90.4% were white.
+In fall 2019, 4.8% of tenured faculty were Black and only 2.3% were Black women.

+Accounting for these disparities, numerous studies have shown that racially and ethnically underrepresented professors "still experience social isolation, subtle and occasionally overt prejudice, a lack of mentors and ambiguous expectations."
+Notably, a study published in 2024, using a sample of over 1,500 promotion and tenure decisions made across 5 US institutions between 2015 and 2022, found evidence of racial disparities in the promotion and tenure process.
+Specifically, the authors found that historically underrepresented minority (Black and Hispanic) faculty, compared to White and Asian faculty, received on average 7% more negative votes and were 44% less likely to receive a unanimous vote at the college-level of voting.

 Revocation

 In 1994, a study in The Chronicle of Higher Education found that "about 50 tenured professors [in the US] are dismissed each year for cause."
 While tenure protects the occupant of an academic position, it does not protect against the elimination of that position.
 For example, a university that is under financial stress may take the drastic step of eliminating or downsizing some departments, in which case both tenured and untenured faculty are let go.

 In 1985, the United States Supreme Court decision Cleveland Board of Education v.
 Loudermill determined that a tenured teacher cannot be dismissed without oral or written notice regarding the charges against him or her.
 Additionally, the Court held that the employer must provide an explanation of the employer's decision, including a discussion of the employer's evidence, and the teacher must be given an opportunity for a fair and meaningful hearing.